The 80/20 Rule of Marketing

-Or: Why constantly promoting your services on social media can have the opposite effect.
+Or: Why constantly promoting yourself and your services can have the opposite effect.

-At Jemully, we like to follow the “80/20” rule for social media marketing.
+At Jemully, we encourage our clients to follow the “80/20” rule for social media marketing.
+In fact, we recommend the 80/20 marketing mix for all of your content marketing.
 This rule says only 20% of the content will directly promote your products or services.
 The other 80% can be topics related to your brand, or things that you have strategically planned that your audience will enjoy.
 We can adjust these percentages, depending on the client, but it is a good rule of thumb.
 You are more likely to get engagement on your posts if they vary in type.
 It makes your sales pitch less likely to be tuned out by your audience.

 After all, your content (sales messages or otherwise) is going to work best with people that appreciate your vibe, humor, and personality.
 A great way for them to get a feel for your brand’s personality is through social media.
 If you only post about your products, they aren’t going to get to know you.